blaix/prettynice/README.md

 ## Javascript Interop in Node

-You can drop a `ports.js` file in `server/src` and export an `init` function to connect ports between node and your gren program.
+You can drop a `ports.js` file in `server/src` and export an `init` function to connect ports between node and your gren program, giving you a type-safe interface to the entire node ecosystem.

 If you aren't familiar with ports, you can read [this section of the elm guide](https://guide.elm-lang.org/interop/ports), which also applies to gren.